mikelangelo1/hackbio-internship/stage-4.md

 1. The importance of comprehensive feature selection: Our use of Lipinski descriptors alone may not capture all relevant molecular properties influencing drug sensitivity.
 2. The challenge of data quality and completeness: Removing rows with missing SMILES data potentially reduced our dataset's size and diversity.
 3. The potential of ensemble or more advanced models: Given the complexity of drug-cell line interactions, more sophisticated models might yield better results.

-Future work could focus on expanding the feature set, exploring more advanced ML techniques, and incorporating additional biological information to improve predictive performance.